tfiers/sharp/README.md

 Docstrings are provided for most modules, classes, and methods.

-Care is taken to name objects and organize the code in a logical way.
+Care is taken to organize the code and name objects in a logical way.

+Also see the _Usage_ section below.

 ## Installation